buildmotion/ijs-custom-angular-libraries/manuscript/angular-library-types.md

 # Angular Library Types

 The new project type *library* is generic enough for you to create almost any type of library that you deem necessary to organize your code, to share and reuse the library with other applications.
 There are no rules as to the type of library project that you create for your solution.
 Generally speaking though, you should create an organize the contents of your library to be specific to a single purpose.
 This follows the single responsibility rule and allows you to organize and group related things into a single library.

+## Code Organization

+// FIXME: ADD MORE CONTENT HERE; WHY?

+- encapsulation: some things are exposed to consumers while others are hidden or encapsulated within the library.

+## Material Design :: Library Examples

 A good example of this is the Material Design packages for Angular.
 Initially all of the components for Material Design were contained in a single module.
 This might've seemed like a good design and way to publish an entire library of Angular Material components.
 However,  this meant that if you wanted to use one or a few Angular Material components you had to import *all* of the components that were contained in this module.
 This would definitely increase the size of the JavaScript bundles during the output of the build process.
 Later a decision was made to create a package for each component within the Angular Material Design.

 Now we can import only the specific components using a module import for the specific features that we are working on.
 However, I do see some developers create a shared module to import all of the Material component modules as a convenience for the application.
 You should avoid doing this.
 For more information, please see this great article, ["Stop Using Shared Material Module"](https://indepth.dev/posts/1191/stop-using-shared-material-module) by Santosh Yadav ([@SantoshYadavDev](https://twitter.com/@SantoshYadavDev)).

 ## Shared UI Components